China’s Foreign Investment Law: What Canadian companies need to know

 For activities on the negative list, China could:

-• restrict them by imposing joint venture requirements, shareholding caps and other conditions, such as in the case of establishing medical institution.
+• restrict them by imposing joint venture requirements, shareholding caps and other conditions, such as in the case of establishing public transport companies

-China’s National Development Reform Commission and Ministry of Commerce updates the negative list regularly and has incrementally reduced it in the past years.
+China’s National Development Reform Commission and Ministry of Commerce update the negative list regularly and has incrementally reduced it in the past years.

 Advice to Canadian companies regarding China’s foreign investment regime